The Product Development Process – Step 2 – Requirements

 Below, is a collections of things to consider.
-(It’s long, but plow through, it's important.)
-While not all apply to every product, each should be considered.
+It’s long, but plow through it.
+It’s important.
+While not all items apply to every product, each should be considered.

 Considerations for Product Definition:

-- Who will use the product (the end customer)?
+- Who will use the product?
+(Is it the end customer?)
 Who will buy the product (the “real” or “buying” customer)?
 Notice the very important difference.
-Sometime they are the same, sometimes not.
+Sometimes they are the same, sometimes not.

 Understanding the customer(s), all of them, is important for success in both design and marketing.